dead-claudia/thallium/docs/reporters.md

 - `"fail"` - Marks a failing test block with no children.
 The `value` is the error that was thrown, untouched.
 - `"skip"` - Marks a skipped test block with no children, via `t.testSkip()` or `t.asyncSkip()`.
 - `"end"` - Marks the end of all running tests, and is the last event fired.
+- `"error"` - An internal/reporter error, provided for pretty-printing and the ability to close resources.
 - `"extra"` - Marks an extra call to `done` in an async test.
 The `value` is an object with the following properties:

     - `count` - how many times `done` has been called in total so far